 Consider two things that were discussed separately in the keynote: journaling in the next rev of the OS, Lion (which means no more saving – a file is continuously saved as it’s worked on), and continuous cloud syncing.
 Voila – you have your most up-to-the-second work constantly saved to the cloud, and made available on every other device.

 My feeling is that iCloud will prove to be similar to IBM launching its PC in 1983.
 Prior to that point, the PC market was highly fragmented and dominated by niche players, and had little mainstream appeal.
 The arrival of IBM on the scene gave PCs a stamp of credibility and stability, and they gained sharply more acceptance.
 IBM made PC’s “easy” to get into, made them relevant, and created the archetype which others would mimic for decades.

 Apple pulled off the same feat with mp3 players and smartphones, for largely the same reasons.
 So it will be with iCloud.
 Cloud services are not new (neither were mp3 players or smartphones), and the fact is that much of our critical data already lives in the cloud, via various web apps, service subscriptions, and email.
 But until now the various services have been poorly integrated, and offered by startups that many people don’t feel comfortable handing their data over to, whether for security or long-term availability/stability reasons.

-MG Siegler looks at the different approaches to the cloud being taken by Apple, Google and Amazon, and notes that “Apple’s belief is clearly that users will not and should not care how the cloud actually works.”
+MG Siegler looks at the different approaches to the cloud being taken by Apple, Google, and Amazon, and notes that “Apple’s belief is clearly that users will not and should not care how the cloud actually works.”
 Exactly.
-This is what Apple does best – take complicated things that most people don’t care about, and makes them easy and understandable for a mainstream audience.
+This is what Apple does best – take complicated things that most people don’t care about, and make them easy and understandable for a mainstream audience.